 - These Are The 10 Cheapest States In America

 - Most Ghetto Cities In America

 - Most Dangerous States In America

-The census compiles the best set of geographical data on a population in different states.
+The census compiles the best set of geographical data on for populations in each state.

 - Number of colleges nearby

 These organizations just updated their data at the end of 2018, so we were able to take a fresh look at it.

 Specifically, this analysis bases the rankings on the assumption that states with qualities we’d all agree are desirable would be the best places for families to live.

 Households with kids: 18.6%